Directed by: Ridley Scott || Produced by: Ridley Scott, David Giler, Walter Hill

 Running Time: 124 minutes

-We now welcome Ridley Scott’s anticipated return to science-fiction, as well as the Alien (1979-present) universe he helped build.
-The visuals, special FX, sound-editing, and general tone of Prometheus are all top-notch and reminiscent of classic Ridley Scott-filmmaking.
+We now welcome Ridley Scott’s return to science-fiction, as well as the Alien (1979-present) universe he helped build.
+The visuals, special FX, sound-editing, and general tone of Prometheus are reminiscent of classic Ridley Scott-filmmaking.
 The performances, particularly those of Noomi Rapace and Michael Fassbender, are memorable and do much to carry the movie through its weaker parts.
-Speaking of those weaker points, it disappoints me to report there are many more present than in Scott’s most famous pictures (e.g. Blade Runner , Gladiator , and especially Alien ).
-Pacing issues, confusing creature biology, and questionable character motives bog down the film during its final act.
-Still, Prometheus is a welcome addition to the Alien universe considering the rather weak previous attempts, i.e. Predators (2010), both AvPs (2004, 2007), and Alien Resurrection (1997), and its overall quality production.
+Speaking of those weaker points, pacing issues, confusing creature biology, and questionable character motives bog down the film during its final act.
+Still, Prometheus is a welcome addition to the Alien mythos considering the most recent franchise additions, i.e. both Alien vs Predator films (2004, 2007), Alien Resurrection (1997), as well as Prometheus’ overall quality production.

 I guess I am not sure what to make of Prometheus, even after seeing it in theatres.
-It was certainly a far cry from the classic Alien-Predator (AP) titles, those of course being Scott’s original Alien, James Cameron’s Aliens (1986), and John McTiernan’s Predator (1987), but Prometheus also has much more care and effort put into it than any AP film released since the ’80s.
-Sure, Predators was alright (as in painfully mediocre), but it’s glaring lack of originality, almost bordering on plagiarism, made it hard to love.
+It was certainly a far cry from the classic Alien-Predator (AP) titles, those of course being Scott’s original Alien, James Cameron’s Aliens (1986), and John McTiernan’s Predator (1987), but Prometheus also has much more care and effort put into it than any AP film released since the 1980s.
+Sure, Predators (2010) was alright, but its glaring lack of originality, which almost bordered on plagiarism, made it hard to love.
 Prometheus isn’t leagues better than Robert Rodriguez’s fanboy-project, yet the fact that it tried to do something new and expand upon its source material makes it a more appealing film.

 As for the actual movie, though, it was a fun adventure, albeit an uneven one.
 Noomi Rapace, known to most audiences as the star of the original Swedish version of The Girl with the Dragon Tattoo (2009), plays the lead role well, and continues the franchise’s staple of memorable heroines.
 Michael Fassbender, who has risen up the Hollywood acting ranks of late, re-establishes the franchise’s other trend of strong android characters.
 Both these actors do a fine job with the material, and their well written characters more or less carry the entire story on their shoulders through the film’s weaker parts.